shitallog/shitallog/README.md

 Hi 👋, I'm Shital Katre

-This is ME, Shital katre, from Nagpur, Maharastra, having a passion for web development.
+This is ME, Shital katre, from Nagpur, Maharastra, having a Passionate Full Stack Developer .
 With expertise in HTML, CSS, Java, JavaScript, ES6+, React, Nodejs and experienced in solving more than 400+ DSA problems.
 Strong problem-solving and analytical skills, combined with ability to work well in a team, making a valuable asset to any web development team.

 🌱 I’m currently learning : Full Stack Development (React and Node.js)